 POSITIONING THE IRONING BOARD

-Before plugging in your iron, you need to make sure you are ironing on a flat and straight surface that has no bends or bumps.
+Before plugging in your iron, you need to make sure you are ironing on a flat, straight surface that has no bends or bumps.
 The surface of your ironing board should be wrapped tightly with a durable cover that doesn’t leave room for dents because ironing on a bumpy surface can cause your clothes to have gaping creases or lines.
 Choosing an ironing board is almost like choosing a piece of furniture for your home, as the avid product reviewers from Home Cult explain; it has to match your needs and provide convenience.
-You should also look for ironing boards that are of suitable height for you.
+You should also look for ironing boards that are of a suitable height for you.
 Your ironing board should not make you bend or stoop in order to use it, as this can lead to back or joint pain.

 CLEAN THE IRON PLATE

 The worst thing you can do to your clothes is iron them with a dirty or stained iron.
 Before turning the iron on, check the base plate and look for stains; if possible, try it on a piece of cloth before you put it on your favorite clothes.
 If the plate is dirty, you will notice right away.
 If so, you can easily clean it by using baking soda and water and wiping the paste across the iron plate.